Table of Content

 Introduction to Kohala coast area

-It's not a long drive to visit all of these places, but if you can, it's best to stay overnight.
-The resorts here are not just big and gorgeous, you can spend a whole day just walking around Waikoloa village.
+The journey to visit all these places isn't long, but if possible, it's best to stay overnight.
+The resorts here are not just large but also very luxurious, and you could easily spend a whole day just exploring Waikoloa Village.

 Lapakahi State Historic Park

-Lapakahi State Historic Park, on the north coast of Kohala coast, is the remains of an old commoner's fishing village, dating back to the 1300's, and covering 1.5 miles of the nearby coastline.
-Most of the historical sites we see on the island are related to the royal family, but it is rare to see such a well-preserved commoner's fishing village.
-Starting from the visitor center, you can walk around the 0.5 mile trail and see triangular-shaped Hale buildings, which were usually used for healing, as well as remnants of stone chessboards, salt-making stone tools, and other paraphernalia.
+Lapakahi State Historic Park, located on the north shore of the Kohala Coast, is an ancient civilian fishing village site dating back to the 1300s, covering approximately 1.5 miles of coastline.
+Unlike many historical sites on the island associated with royalty, it's relatively rare to find such well-preserved remnants of a commoner fishing village.
+Starting from the visitor center, a half-mile loop trail takes visitors past triangular Hale structures, typically used for healing purposes, as well as remnants of stone checkers, salt-making tools, and other artifacts.

 Pu'ukohola Heiau National Historic site